 Prior to her work at PBS, Judy served as Managing Editor and co-anchored the nightly newscasts at both KVUE-TV(1981 to 2003) and CBS Austin(2003-2014).
 Her work in commercial television in Austin spanned 33 years and she earned the respect and admiration of her colleagues and the community.
 She was voted Best News Anchor by readers of The Austin Chronicle for 10 years in a row.
 In 2014, she was honored with the Trailblazer Award by the Alliance for Women in Media and she was given the prestigious Lifetime Achievement Award by Women Communicators of Austin.

 Judy’s long tenure in the Austin area has led to an extensive network of contacts and lasting connections with many key community organizations and leaders.

-When she’s not at work as a storyteller and on-air host, she enjoys yoga, hiking, swimming and listening to live music.
-She and her husband, Thad, have two grown daughters, a very spoiled beagle and a 19 year old cat.
+When she’s not at work as a storyteller and on-air host, she enjoys yoga, hiking, swimming and Austin’s vibrant live music scene.
+She and her husband, Thad, have two grown daughters, a very spoiled beagle and a 20 year old cat.

 Judy with legendary journalist Dan Rather, Academy-Award winning actor Matthew McConaughey & worldwide yoga sensation Adriene Mishler.